Facilitate LBS services planning and provide service coordination

 Coach participant(s) on running their own team meetings and prepare them for graduation from the program.

-Clear Writing (aka “Plain Language”) is a set of principles that can help improve your overall communication.
+This workshop expands upon Clear Writing (aka “plain language”) principles that can help improve your overall communication.
 Communication is in plain language if its wording, structure, and design are so clear that the intended audience can easily find what they need, understand what they find, and use that information.

 Attract clients and customers